 Recording a running account in journal form of all actions exhibited throughout each day.
 Use of this is helpful in weekly conferences on progress.

 This reflection should be completed each week by the teacher candidate, discussed with cooperating teacher, and submitted in Canvas for the supervisor's review.
-This form can be found as a fill-in on Canvas.
+This form can be found on Canvas.